Stepfox/dawn/readme.txt

 == Description ==

-Buzzed is a professional, responsive news theme designed specifically for modern content creators, journalists, and news organizations.
+Dawn is a professional, responsive news theme designed specifically for modern content creators, journalists, and news organizations.
 Built with WordPress's latest block editor technology, it offers a clean, accessible design that prioritizes readability and user experience.

 = Key Features =